Disclaimer: I do not own anything.

-When the King and Queen of the North and their Court entered King Elessar's private dining room that evening they saw others in the room they didn't know.
+When the King and Queen of the North and their Court entered King Elessar's private dining room that evening they saw others in the room.

-King Elessar introduced his wife to King Adair, Queen Amie and their Court.
-Then he introduced them to everyone else.
+King Elessar introduced his wife, Queen Arwen, to King Adair, Queen Amie and their Court.
+Then he introduced them to his other guests.

 Drinks were served before dinner.

 "How did you meet Lady Lindra, Lord Uri?"
-Faramir asked, keeping a straight face.
+Faramir asked with a straight face.

 "I saw her with her father when we rode through the gates of the city," he answered.

 Faramir nodded his head.
-He knew Lord Uri fell in love with her the moment he saw her – the same as he did with Éowyn
+He knew Lord Uri fell in love with Lady Lindra the moment he saw her – the same as he did with Éowyn.

-"You now dress differently your Grace," Prince Erchirion said to Amie during dinner.
+"You dress differently Your Grace," Prince Erchirion said to Amie during dinner.

-"It's the influence of the ones who's ancestors came from the Far East," she replied smiling at the Prince.
-"I lived with them with my husband in the East and I learned their laws and customs before I became their Queen.
-Lady Jaya and her sister, Lady Amara, are the King's cousins; and they're part of my Court, along with Lady Ming."
+"It's the influence of the ones who came from the Far East," she replied smiling at the Prince.
+"I lived with them with my husband in the East and I learned their laws, customs and language before I became their Queen.
+Lady Jaya and her sister, Lady Amara, are the King's cousins and they're part of my Court, along with Lady Ming."

 "King Adair's great grandmother's ancestors came from the Far East and she married a Northmen.
 That's why he looks the way he does," Elan told them.